 The Palace of the Grand Master stands in the center of Rhodes Old Town.
 It marks the end of the famous Street of the Knights.
 The building rises with large towers, strong stone walls, and a grand arched entrance.

 Originally, the Knights of Saint John built it in the 14th century.
 Later, in the early 20th century, Italian rulers restored and rebuilt much of it.
-As a result, the palace combines medieval design with Italian-era details.

 Moreover, the architecture impresses at first glance.
 Gothic arches, battlements, and thick walls give it a castle-like appearance.
 Inside, the halls feel both elegant and powerful.
 Marble floors stretch beneath Roman mosaics brought from Kos.